 Did you enjoy this post?
 I would love for you to share it to Pinterest.

-Now the question is how do you attach a mirror to another mirror?
+How do you attach a mirror to another mirror?

 The safest and strongest method (rather permanent too) is to use a glue made specifically for mirrors.
 Check out THIS STUFF called mirror mastic.
 I’ve used it before and it works great.